-Your assignment solution must be uploaded to Canvas as a single file.
-Do not upload multiple files.
+Assignment solutions must be uploaded to Canvas as a single file.
 You may handwrite or type solutions to problems not requiring R. For problems that require R, please organize your solutions, pasting R material (graphs, output, commands) neatly and in a manner that supports your work.
 That is, you should provide written answers to questions, and provide R materials neatly in a manner that supports your answer.
 You may choose to place all R output in an appendix at the end of the assignment submission, but be sure to reference the output appropriately in your written solution.
 Finally, do not attach large volumes of R output (data files, long lists of printed numbers, etc.) in your assignment solution.
-Edit the output so that it's neat and directly supports your work.
 Highlight any numbers in the output that you reference.

 Feel free to collaborate with fellow current Stat 3302 students on homework assignments.
 You may also reference support materials found inside or outside of the class materials.
 You may not use solutions to any assignment problems others have produced.
-Any work you submit must be substantively your own work, and if you work on any problem with a fellow Stat 3302 student, you should reference this in your assignment submission.
+Any work you submit must be substantively your own work, and if you work on any problem with a fellow Stat 3302 student, you should reference this.

-Project Project
+Project